biocatiit/website/content/pages/sector/orientation_5.rst

 Yellow tape may be used on the floor to indicate a controlled-access area, such as that surrounding an emergency electrical shutoff or an emergency exit aisle.

-Do not leave anything (a chair, equipment, etc.) inside of a yellow-taped-off area, and do not block the pathway into it.
+**Do not place anything (chairs, equipment, bookbags, etc) inside of a yellow-taped-off area, and do not block the pathway into it.**

 Extension Cords
 --------------------------------

-If an extension cord is needed, you must make sure that it does not present a trip hazard to any personnel.
-Also, extension cords are not to be daisy-chained (one connected to another).
+** If an extension cord is needed, you must make sure that it does not present a trip hazard to any personnel.** Also, extension cords are not to be daisy-chained (one connected to another) to extend the length.
+Please ask Staff if you need assistance.

 .. column::